 Related Reading: Digital Snooping and Divorce

-Depending on your circumstances, the outcome of your case may hinge heavily on jurisdiction.
+Depending on your circumstances, the outcome of your case hinges heavily on jurisdiction.
 If you file for divorce first, you have more say over this element of your divorce.

 Related Reading: How Does Adultery Affect Divorce In California?